MrsQueen/Fakersent-PHP-EMAIL-SENDER/README.md

 # Installation & loading

-Fakersent PHPMailer does not use a custom email.
-(EX: support@icloud.com) like #Fakersent does.
+Fakersent PHPMailer does not use a custom email (EX: support@icloud.com) like #Fakersent does.
-This is just a email sender, we made some time ago and don't support anymore.
-So thought it would be nice to share with some others as it still works, all emails hitting inbox.
+It uses your email you have created in such places as cpanel but changes the name to (FindMyiPhone) This is just a email sender, we made some time ago and don't support anymore.
+So thought it would be nice to share with some others as it still works, and hitting all emails inbox.

 ```json
 "phpmailer/phpmailer": "~5.2"